Fees, Finance & Funding 19+

 Step one: Complete an application form

-Download the application here, complete all sections and take it to your childcare provider to complete section 6.
+Download the childcare application here , complete all sections and take it to your childcare provider to complete section 6.

-If you are unable to download or prefer to complete a paper application please contact us and we will send an application form to your home address (please do not go to any campus to pick up an application form):
+If you are unable to download or prefer to complete a paper application.
+You can contact the Childcare Admin for a copy to be sent to your home address: (please do not go to any campus to pick up an application form):

 Telephone: 0161 674 8416